ZaccariaElka/Bitcoin-Wallet/README.md

 #TODO

-use Classes and Onjects to make it more organised and user friendly
+use Classes and Objects to make it more organised and user friendly